How to get additional unemployment benefits after the end of standard payments

 But many Americans will have to re-apply for these additional weeks of benefits: according to the Department of Labor, there will be no automatic charges.

-“For some reason, [the Department of Labor] has taken a position that people need to re-submit applications for additional PEUC benefits,” said Michelle Evermore, senior political analyst at the National Employment Bill.
+“For some reason, [the Department of Labor] has taken a position that people need to submit applications again for additional PEUC benefits,” said Michelle Evermore, senior policy analyst at the National Employment Bill.

 Are payment delays expected?